vieter-v/vieter/docs/content/_index.md

 ## Overview

-Vieter has a few main features:

-* It's a simple & lightweight implementation of an Arch repository server
-* It allows for uploading of built package archives
-* It supports a basic build system to periodically re-build packages & upload them to the server
+Vieter consists of two main parts, namely an implementation of an Arch repository server & a scheduling system to periodically build Pacman packages & publish them to a repository.

 {{< hint info >}}
 **Note**